kyma-project/website/src/blog-posts/15-blog-post-core-sig.md

 **What is the purpose of the Core SIG?**

-The purpose of the CORE SIG is to:
+The purpose of the Core SIG is to:

 - Publicly represent Kyma
 - Facilitate the collaboration with external contributors